How to run a marathon in Africa: Your 2026 Marrakesh Marathon guide

 Where to pick up your race pack (and what to expect)?

-It is not immediately obvious where to pick up your race pack, so you may have to ask.
-Marathon participants receive a small carry bag containing a screen-printed, low-quality t-shirt, a race number (with a disposable RF timing chip on the rear – no need to return it after the race) and safety pins.
+It is not immediately apparent where to pick up your race pack, so you may have to ask.
+Marathon participants receive a small carry bag containing a screen-printed, low-quality T-shirt, a race number (with a disposable RF timing chip on the rear—no need to return it after the race), and safety pins.

-There is a tent for late entries, but there is none for general inquiries.
-Nor is there a Sports Expo normally associated with a large marathon.
-Communication is also made difficult by the fact that volunteer staff at race pack pickup speak hardly any English (and loud music blares across the square).
+There is a tent for late entries but none for general inquiries.
+Nor is there a Sports Expo generally associated with a large marathon.
+Communication is also tricky because volunteer staff at race pack pickup speak little English.
+Loud music blaring across the square didn’t help either.

-At least in 2024, the stage had a large advertising board where you could take some nice pre-race photos.
+At least in 2024, the stage had a large advertising board where you could take some lovely pre-race photos.

 Man posing at international marathon promotional event in Marrakech.